romene/Naturaily-netlify/_career/hr-specialist.md

   - Forecasting hiring needs and ensuring recruitment process runs smoothly
 requirements:
   - >-
-    1+ years of successful work experience as a Human Resources Specialist&#44;
+    3+ years of successful work experience as a Human Resources Specialist&#44;
-    officer&#44; administrator or other HR position in the tech industry
+    officer&#44; administrator or other demanding HR position in the IT industry
   - >-
     Strong working knowledge of HR functions and procedures (e.g. pay and benefits&#44; recruitment&#44; training&#44; and development)
   - >-
     Commitment to staying current on understanding of labor laws and disciplinary procedures
-  - 'Proficiency in Microsoft Office&#44; knowledge of HRMS is a plus'
   - Ethical and discrete handling of confidential information
 nicehave:
   - >-
     Higher education&#44; preferably related to Human Resources&#44;
     Administration
+  - Knowledge of HRMS is a plus
 offer:
   - Work-Life balance
   - Flexible working hours and/or home-office